 Mr. Rajan holds a B.A. in Economics and Applied Mathematics from Yale University and an M.B.A. with honors from the Wharton School of the University of Pennsylvania.

 Mr. Schein is a Managing Director of Corsair and serves as a member of the Investment Committee.
 He joined Corsair in 2001 and is based in New York.
-Mr. Schein is a director of Corsair portfolio companies NoteMachine Financial Technology Services, Personal Capital, and REPAY Holdings.
+Mr. Schein is a director of Corsair portfolio companies Jackson Hewitt Tax Service Inc., NoteMachine, Personal Capital, REPAY Holdings and Spring Venture Group.

 Mr. Schein holds a B.A. in Economics from Cornell University.

 Mr. Thornburgh is a Senior Advisor of Corsair and serves as a member of the Investment Committee.
 He joined Corsair in 2006 and is based in New York.
-Mr. Thornburgh is a director of Corsair portfolio companies CapStar Bank and NewStar Financial, Inc.
+Mr. Thornburgh is a director of Corsair portfolio company CapStar Financial (NASDAQ: CSTR) and chairs the board of Jackson Hewitt Tax Service Inc. He served as the lead director of NewStar Financial (NASDAQ: NEWS), a Fund III company sold in October 2017.

 Prior to joining Corsair, Mr. Thornburgh was Executive Vice Chairman of Credit Suisse First Boston (“CSFB”).
 He has over 40 years of experience in the global banking and financial services sector and has held a number of senior leadership positions at Credit Suisse Group.